-There are basically four different classifications of EVP.
-I only mention the first three because the fourth is of such low quality that most EVP researchers don't even consider it as a valid EVP
+There are four distinct classifications of Electronic Voice Phenomena (EVP).
+I only mention the first three because the fourth is considered such poor quality that most EVP researchers do not even consider it valid.

-- The class A EVP is one that is most easily understood by anyone who may listen to it, and it is generally not subject to any disagreement.
-The class A EVP need not necessarily be loud, but it must be clear and easily understood, the class A EVP is generally considered the rarest and the most difficult to obtain.
-The class A EVP also do not require any amplification or modifications by computer editing software, to be understood.
+- A Class A EVP is defined as one that is comprehensible to all and typically does not cause any disputes.
+A good EVP doesn't have to be loud, but it should be easy to hear and understand.
+Class A EVPs are usually the most difficult to obtain.
+Class A EVP usually does not require any amplification or modifications by computer editing software, to be understood.

-- The class B EVP is one that would be understood by most everyone who may listen to it, but there may be some disagreement and some may hear something entirely different.
+- The Class B EVP is comprehensible to a wide audience, however, there may be discrepancies and some individuals may perceive it differently.
 The class B EVP may also require some computer amplifications or enhancements to be understood.
-Class B EVP are usually the most commonly captured during an EVP session.
+Class B Electronic Voice Phenomena (EVP) are typically the most often captured during an EVP session.

-In my personal opinion, as one who used to be rather skeptical of the paranormal but who now leans more toward being a believer, is that EVP offers the most compelling evidence for the possible existence of ghosts, the paranormal and the survival of our personalities after physical death.
-I have personally heard many EVP, that I believe to be very compelling.
+As a former skeptic of the paranormal who now leans towards belief, I find EVP to be the most compelling evidence for the potential existence of ghosts, the paranormal, and the continuation of our personalities after physical death.
+I have personally listened to numerous EVPs that I find particularly compelling.

-Class A and perhaps some class B EVP offer the most compelling evidence, as to the reality of the paranormal.
-But in my view, the only time these voices should be considered as any sort of evidence of intelligence is if they make some sense of the current situation and / or respond to direct enquiries, otherwise they may be nothing more than captured residual sounds or voices.
-But even if these criteria are met and the EVP is supported as something paranormal.
-It is still not, at least in my opinion, conclusive proof of the existence of ghosts or communication with an spirit or ghost, but in my opinion it most likely is.
+The most compelling evidence for the existence of ghosts and the paranormal can be found in Class A EVP recordings, as well as some Class B recordings.
+In my opinion, these voices should only be considered as evidence of intelligence if they make sense of the current situation or respond to direct enquiries.
+Otherwise, they may just be captured residual sounds or voices.
+In my opinion, even if these criteria are met and the EVP is supported as something paranormal, it is not conclusive proof of the existence of ghosts or communication with a spirit or ghost.
+Nevertheless, in my opinion, it is highly probable.

 My EVP Samples

-I went out and bought myself an digital voice recorder and downloaded Audacity (a freeware audio editing program) and attempted a few EVP sessions in my own home.
-I was a bit surprised when I actually captured, what I believe may have been EVP clips, which you may listen to at the bottom of this page.
-If you read the homepage on this site you'll know that I do believe that my own home, just may be haunted.
+I purchased a digital voice recorder and downloaded Audacity, a freeware audio editing program, to conduct EVP sessions in the comfort of my own home.
+I was quite surprised when I captured what I believe to be EVP clips, which you may listen to at the bottom of this page.
+After checking out the homepage, you'll see that I totally think myown house might be haunted.

-You are more than welcome to listen to these EVP snippets, perhaps you'll hear what I hear or perhaps you'll hear something entirely different, you may also need headphones and the volume turned up a bit as some are rather soft.
-If you hear something different please feel free to contact me with your opinion and the EVP clip number If you have done any EVP recordings of your own and would like to submit to this website please attach them to an email and send them to this address email@example.com.
-I prefer they be in mp3 format, but I do have the technology to convert them.
-Please note that I do not make any promises that I will put any submitted EVP on this site.
-To listen to the EVP clips just click on the title of the EVP.
+You are totally welcome to listen to these EVP snippets and see if you hear what I do.
+You might need headphones and to turn up the volume since some are very soft.
+If you find any discrepancies or hear something different, please contact me with your thoughts and EVP clip number.
+Additionally, if you have conducted any EVP recordings and wish to contribute them to this website, kindly attach them to an email and send them to the following address: firstname.lastname@example.org.
+My preference is for them to be in mp3 format; however, I do possess the necessary technology to convert them.
+Please be advised that I cannot guarantee the inclusion of any submitted EVP on this site.
+To access the EVP clips, simply click on the title of the EVP.

 - Damn it's terrible